edvin/pillar/docs/concepts/snapshotting.md

 When using `OnDemandSnapshotPolicy`, Pillar won't auto-snapshot.

+**Note:** SnapshotStore::save() takes an aggregate ID, sequence number, and a payload (the aggregate's snapshot memento), rather than the aggregate instance itself.

 **Tip:** You can take a snapshot at any **arbitrary point**, regardless of which `SnapshotPolicy` is configured — calling `SnapshotStore::save(...)` bypasses the policy (the store will still no‑op for aggregates that don’t implement `Snapshottable`).
 If you need the current persisted version, load the aggregate via its repository: